CloudScale-Project/CloudStore/README.txt

 CloudScale deployment scripts are Python scripts for deploying showcase for CloudScale project on Amazon Web Services and Openstack.
 The showcase is a book store written in Java Spring Framework according to TPC-W standard.
-Scripts are configurable so you ca also use them for deploying your application to Amazon Web Services or Openstack.
+Scripts are configurable so you can also use them for deploying your application to Amazon Web Services or Openstack.

 About CloudScale project
 ========================